 - Best park – Gorges du Verdon Natural Park

-- Best free activity – Walking on the Promenade des Anglais
+- Free activity – Walking on the Promenade des Anglais

-- Best activity for kids – The Oceanographic Museum of Monaco
+- Activity for kids – The Oceanographic Museum of Monaco

-- Best activity for adults – Saint Tropez & Pampelonne Beach
+- Activity for adults – Saint Tropez & Pampelonne Beach

 - Best nightlife – Clubs on the Croisette of Cannes

-- Best all-round accommodation – Hôtel La Villa Port d’Antibes & Spa
+- Place to stay – Hôtel La Villa Port d’Antibes & Spa

 There are literally dozens, if not hundreds, of places to visit around the South of France.
 Beyond tourist attractions, you’ll find incredible natural beauty, rich history, tasty restaurants, and an overall uniquely individual part of Europe here.